YasmeenAbdallah139/GravityBooks-DWH-Pipeline/README.md

 # 📚 Gravity Books — Data Warehouse Project

-A full end-to-end Data Warehouse solution for a fictional bookstore chain, **Gravity Books**, built as part of an ITI (Information Technology Institute) lab assignment.
+A full end-to-end Data Warehouse solution for a fictional bookstore chain, **Gravity Books**, built as the Final Project of ITI DWH course .
 The project covers dimensional modeling, ETL pipelines using SSIS, OLAP cube design using SSAS, and business intelligence reporting using Power BI.

 ---